topolvm/topolvm/docs/user-manual.md

 `volumeBindingMode` can be either `WaitForFirstConsumer` or `Immediate`.
 `WaitForFirstConsumer` is recommended because TopoLVM cannot schedule pods wisely if `volumeBindingMode` is `Immediate`.

+`allowVolumeExpansion` enables CSI drivers to expand volumes.
+This feature is available for Kubernetes 1.16 and later releases.

 Pod priority
 ------------